MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing2.md

 By default, the pruning service contacts computers every eight hours and allows two retries before deleting printers from Active Directory.
 You can use this setting to change the number of retries.

-If you enable this setting, you can change the interval between attempts.
+- If you enable this setting, you can change the interval between attempts.

 If you do not configure or disable this setting, the default values are used.

+> [!NOTE]
-Note: This setting is used only on domain controllers.
+> This setting is used only on domain controllers.
 <!-- PruningRetries-Description-End -->

 <!-- PruningRetries-Editable-Begin -->